upros/tls-pok/draft-ietf-emu-bootstrapped-tls.md

 ## Alignment with Wi-Fi Alliance Device Provisioning Profile

 The definition of the BSK public key aligns with [DPP].
 This, for example, enables the QR code format as defined in [DPP] to be reused for TLS-POK.
 Therefore, a device that supports both wired LAN and Wi-Fi LAN connections can have a single QR code printed on its label, or dynamically display a single QR code on a display, and the bootstrap key can be used for DPP if the device bootstraps against a Wi-Fi network, or TLS-POK if the device bootstraps against a wired network.
 Similarly, a common bootstrap public key format could be imported into a BOM into a server that handles devices connecting over both wired and Wi-Fi networks.

+[DPP], and therefore TLS-POK, does not support the use of RSA or post-quantum crypto systems due to the size of public key and its unsuitableness to be represented in a QR code.
+If [DPP] is modified in the future to support post-quantum crypto systems, this memo will be updated to track support.

 Any bootstrapping method defined for, or used by, [DPP] is compatible with TLS-POK.